-- Tests for thrombophilias: Factor V Leiden, Factor II, MTHFR.
+- Genetic Clotting Tests: Factor V Leiden, Factor II, MTHFR mutations.

-- Tests for infections: Rubella, CMV, Hepatitis B and C.
+- Infection Screening: Testing for infections like Rubella, CMV, Hepatitis B, and Hepatitis C.

 - Cardiolipin Antibodies